Kingsway, Glen Waverley: Retailers

 Kingsway has a range of shopping, dining and entertainment retailers, but is best known for its eateries.
 Retailers include Asian influenced and other restaurants and cafes, travel agencies, clothing stores, hairdressers, grocery stores, gift shops, a newsagency, after school tuition centres, pharmacies and mobile phone dealers.
 Larger retailers include Dan Murphy's, Village Cinemas and Intencity.
 Other major retailers such as Woolworths, Coles, David Jones, Target and Lincraft are located inside The Glen Shopping Centre.

 Service providers include Real Estate agents, four bank branches and dry cleaners.
 Other service providers are located within The Glen Shopping Centre.

 Hotels

 Nearby hotels include Novotel, Hotel Ibis, Waverley International Hotel and Quest Serviced Apartments.

 Public transport

 The Kingsway shopping precinct is served by buses and trains.
-The Glen Waverley railway station is the terminal station for the Glen Waverley railway line.
+Glen Waverley railway station is the terminal station for the Glen Waverley railway line.
 The bus interchange north of the station on Railway Parade North acts as a hub for transport activity in the Glen Waverley area.